jitsedesmet/thesis/_papers/thesis-report/chapters/preface.typ

 // Can we do it without a large cost?
 Our hypothesis is that we can create an automated client capable of deciding where to store a resource given a pod.
 We hypothesize that the overhead such an intelligent client has, in comparison to a client that is not smart, is limited.
-Concretely, we expect a maximum overhead of four times slower, and maximum double the @http requests.
+Concretely, we expect a maximum overhead of four times slower #IRT("execution time"), and maximum double the @http requests.
 For applications that do not write too often, this is an acceptable overhead for the amount of complexity it takes away from developers.
+#IRT("I'd also say that write speeds are usually not critical in apps, since users do not require them for interactivity (while reads do!)")

 == Outline